brightcove/brightcove-player-sdk-ios/OfflinePlayback.md

 ```

 If you want to change the `kBCOVOfflineVideoManagerAllowsCellularDownloadKey` value later on in your app to allow or disallow cellular access, you can call `-[BCOVOfflineVideoManager initializeOfflineVideoManagerWithDelegate:options:]` again with a new options dictionary and/or delegate.

+**NOTE: Changing the value of `kBCOVOfflineVideoManagerAllowsCellularDownloadKey` will not have an effect on active downloads, only downloads initialized after the value has been changed.**

 ### Check If A Video Can Be Downloaded